rajkharvar/disperse-clone/README.md

    - Follow the instructions provided in the Hardhat documentation at https://hardhat.org/hardhat-runner/docs/guides/verifying to verify the deployed contract on the new network's block explorer.

 7. Updating the README:
+   - Edit the README file of the project.
    - Add the chain name and hyperlink for the Disperse contract on the block explorer in Supported Network ⛓️ and addresses in [Supported Network ⛓️ and addresses](#supported-network-%EF%B8%8F-and-addresses) section

 ## Supported Network ⛓️ and addresses